Training and education

-Translating Research Into Practice (TRIP) symbolises the progression of science and research from the scientist’s desk into meaningful clinician practice change.
-Allied Health TRIP (AH-TRIP) can help research translation become ‘business as usual’ for every clinician.
+Translating Research into Practice (TRIP) symbolises the progression of science and research from the scientist’s desk into meaningful practice change.
+Allied Health TRIP (AH-TRIP) can help research translation become ‘business as usual’ for every health practitioner.

-The AH-TRIP initiative is a training package designed to prepare clinicians to plan and undertake a translational research project in their practice.
-Queensland Health-based researchers and clinicians, together with collaborators from AusHSI and University partners, have volunteered their time to help produce education and real-world case studies for this online professional development suite.
+The AH-TRIP online training and education is designed to prepare health practitioners to plan and undertake a translational research project in their practice.
+Queensland Health-based researchers and clinicians, together with collaborators from the Australian Centre for Health Services Innovation (AusHSI) and university partners, have volunteered their time to help produce education and real-world case studies for this online professional development suite.

-Foundation training is a starting point for all clinicians to join the AH-TRIP movement.
+Foundation training is a starting point for all health practitioners to join the AH-TRIP movement.
 Foundation training will help you understand what TRIP is, why it’s important and what you need to help make your TRIP project a success.

 Identify a clinical problem